Learn From The Smartest Millionaire Minds in Business

 3. Stop Complaining

-The last bad habit you want to rid yourself of is complaining.
+The last bad habit you want to rid yourself of, says Harv, is complaining.

 It is the worst thing you can do for both your physical and financial health.